jtvaughan/tsukuyomi/README.md

   言葉 Flashcards flashcard files.
 Each card's front is the unaltered Japanese text and its back is the text with kanji replaced by furigana wherever there are furigana annotations.
+* **Furigana Delimiter Adder**: This command line tool copies standard input to standard output but adds a matching pair of furigana delimiters (the square brackets '[' and ']') after each kanji character.

 Each tool is executed differently.
 Please refer to each tool's README file for instructions.